-The different Bluetooth versions do not solely determine the sound quality of our headphones.
-However, with every advancement, each version has given us a smoother listening experience.
+There are different types of wireless connection but Bluetooth remains the king up to this day.
+However, the different Bluetooth versions do not solely determine the sound quality of our wireless headphones.
+And with every advancement, each version has given us a smoother listening experience.
 Ultimately, sound quality is determined by a combination of factors such as Bluetooth profiles, codecs, and classes.

 Hopefully, with a bit of help from this guide, these concepts now make a little more sense.
-And you’re able to figure out whether you should upgrade to Bluetooth 5 or not.
+Whether it’s for gaming, watching TV, working out, or any casual listening with your true wireless headphones, you can now figure out whether or not you should upgrade to Bluetooth 5 or not.

 Did you find our guide helpful?
 If you’d like to share your thoughts on the info we discussed here, please leave us a message in the comments.
 We’d love to hear from you!